Frequently Asked Questions

-- Apple to apple bids based on the same principal of getting a clear plan with clear items for you to get bids on.
+- Apple-to-apple bids based on the same principal of getting a clear plan with clear items for you to get bids on.
 Each contractor bids off of the same design.

-- I as the designer am on your team and will be working with you with your budget to make sure your yard doesn't end up being a fantasy with no chance of getting installed.
-A redesign on my time is in order if I have missed the mark based on your budget.
+- I as the designer, we are on your team and will be working with you with your budget to make sure your yard doesn't end up being a fantasy with no chance of getting installed.
+A redesign on our time is in order if we have missed the mark based on your budget.

 . . .
 How much is the designer involved after the design process?

 This falls in the Additional Design Modification category.
 We are definitely available to oversee the installation of your project.
 A site visit or two a week, consultation with the contractor, or upon your request is great to ensure your yard will truly meet the vision developed in the plan.
-My fees for consultation, coordination, or onsite work (such as plant placement) is set individually and agreed upon by you and your designer.
+Our fees for consultation, coordination, or onsite work (such as plant placement) is set individually and agreed upon by you and your designer.
 Please note that we are not able to do any labor beyond plant placement prior to them being planted by you or your contractor.

 . . .
 Since we want a pool in our yard, should we contact a pool company first to do this?